 Time changes can be hard, especially now that you’ve gotten your baby (or big kids) on a solid sleep schedule.
 Everything’s going so well and then we're entering springtime where the weather is warming up and the days are getting a little longer or we're falling back, we want to stay cozied up in bed more and the days are shorter.
-With all of that comes the sometimes daunting task of adjusting your baby’s sleep schedule to account for Daylight Saving.
+With all of that comes the sometimes daunting task of adjusting your baby’s sleep schedule to account for Daylight Savings Time.

 We’ve walked this path before and while it’s different for each baby, we’ve learned a few tips and tricks to help guide you through this time change transition.

 Start with the easy stuff: adjust your schedule in smaller increments of time vs. doing it all at once.
 Remember, losing or gaining an entire hour of sleep isn't just hard on your baby; it's also hard on you.
 Adjust in 15- to 30-minute increments as early as 1 week before Daylight Saving so everyone is adjusted when the time actually changes.
 Don't have a week before the time change?
 No worries.
 You can also start the day before and continue with daily adjustments until your schedule feels right again.